It is helpful to consider ways to rebuild our relationships at work and kindness will surely play its part.

 Step 5: Reflect together

-Take time to reflect together on the lockdown time and the ways in which your work felt different.
+Take time to reflect together on the lockdown and working from home time and the ways in which your work felt different.
 Are there any things which were different in a way which might be helpful to continue with once everyone is back?

 Did those who usually work remotely suddenly feel more connected to everyone else?